one-repo-to-rule-them-all/media-collection-tracker/README.md

 ---

 ## 📌 Next Steps
 - Build React frontend to interact with API visually
+  - introduce this section or something npx create-react-app frontend
 - Add filtering/searching in frontend
 - Deploy to cloud for remote access